Water Kefir – Nature’s Probiotic

 - Restart the process by dissolving more sugar in water, adding cool water and adding Water Kefir Grains.

 - To make the Water Kefir carbonated, pour about 40ml of fruit juice into the strained water kefir you just strained.
-Grape, Pomegranate, and Apple work the best.
-I don’t recommend citrus for this part, as it makes stringy yeast-like things that are not tasty!
+I’ve found Grape, Pomegranate, Apple and Cherry to work the best.
+I don’t recommend citrus for this part, as it makes stringy yeast like things that are not tasty!
 Once you’ve added the juice, cover the jars tightly with an air tight lid and leave on the counter an additional 1-3 days before drinking or refrigerating.
 Repeat the process!

 Secondary Ferment – Flavours